All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Affects Your Ideal Timeline at 1mg

-• Previous dose tolerance: How you handled 0.25mg and 0.5mg predicts, to some degree, how you will handle 1mg and beyond.
+• Previous dose tolerance: How you handled 0.25mg and 0.5mg predicts, to some degree, how you'll handle 1mg and beyond.

 • Body composition and metabolism: Larger patients may need higher doses to achieve optimal drug exposure per kilogram of body weight.